Crime in Russia: International comparison

 Homicide/murder rate in Russia has fallen dramatically in the last two decades.
 The homicide rate in Russia more than tripled between 1988 and 1994 and was among the highest in the world.
-However, by 2017, the murder rate in Russia was only slightly higher than in the US (6 versus 5.6).
+However, by 2020, the murder rate in Russia was significantly lower than in the US (4.7 versus 7.8).

 Crime and scams against foreigners

 The main crime for tourists to watch out for in Russia is pickpockets, which can be found at multiple places in Moscow (e.g. St. Basil's Cathedral, Red Square, Moscow Metro) and St. Petersburg (e.g. The State Hermitage Museum, Church of the Savior on Spilled Blood, Peterhof Grand Palace).
-Another that may affect tourists include fake alcohol which have been ongoing for years.
+Another crime that may affect tourists include fake alcohol which has been ongoing for years.

 As for scams, the main ones to watch out for include taxi scams, fake amber, fake ballet tickets, and "Would you like a drink" bar scam.